passagemath/passagemath-pkg-lefschetz-family/README.md

 sage -pip install --user lefschetz-family
 ```

-Alternatively, download this repository and add the main folder to your `system.path`
+Alternatively, download this repository and add the path to the main folder to your `sys.path`

 ## Requirements
 Sage 9.0 and above is recommended.
 Furthermore, this package has the following dependencies: